There are a few things that are certain in life, however, there are at least 2 things we can all count on:

 My feelings on the issue are this; Why give an interest free loan to the government every year when you could be keeping that money for yourself, and even earning some interest on it?

-How Do You know You Need To Adjust Your Withholding?
+How Do You Know You Need To Adjust Your Withholding On The W-4?

 How do you know if you’re withholding too much on your taxes every year?